-- 1. Proposed land uses shall be developed in a manner that minimizes land use conflict with abutting or adjacent land uses. - 2.
+- 1. Proposed land uses shall be developed in a manner that eliminates or minimizes land use conflict with abutting or adjacent land uses. - 2.
 The RM of Stanley encourages collaboration with the City of Winkler concerning any development occurring within the Collaborative Planning Area, as identified in the MSTW Development Plan.
-Development in Collaborative Planning Areas shall be consistent with and observe the policies of the MSTW Development Plan as they relate to servicing and infrastructure. - 3.
+Development proponents shall endeavour to meet the stated requirements of the Plan prior to development proceeding in this area. - 3.
 Development should be conducted in a manner that minimizes potential impacts to existing agricultural uses, activities or livestock operations, both within and adjacent to the Plan Area. - 4.
-Existing agricultural uses on lands identified for future growth in the Plan Area are encouraged to continue as an interim land use until a time when the lands are ready to develop. - Development shall not be permitted in areas subject to flooding, erosion, or bank instability unless a detailed geotechnical analysis of the specific site, provided by a qualified engineer, can prove such development to be safe from any identified hazards.
-Areas south of the City of Winkler that operate as a flood plain shall be protected from development.
-These are areas are identified on the Overland Flood Risk Areas Map.
+Existing agricultural lands and associated uses within the Plan Area may continue until such time when the lands are ready for a transition to urban development, either by continued growth of Schanzenfeld or an expansion of the City of Winkler. - 5.
+Development shall not be permitted in areas subject to flooding, erosion, or bank instability unless a detailed geotechnical analysis of the specific site, provided by a qualified engineer, can prove such development to be safe from any identified hazards.

 - 6. When considering proposals for development within the Plan Area, Council shall evaluate each proposal with the following criteria: - a.
-Compatibility with surrounding land uses, designations, future development opportunities, environmental features, and scale of adjacent development. - b.
+Compatibility with surrounding land uses, future development opportunities, environmental features, and scale of adjacent development. - b.
 Existing and potential impact on servicing capacities including municipal water supply, drainage, wastewater and transportation systems. - c.
 Evidence of sufficient demand for development to justify the approval and future subdivision of a proposed development. - d.
 The life-cycle costs and capital budget planning for all infrastructure extensions and improvements (including transportation) to ensure they are strategic and sustainable in the long-term.